b-harish/b-harish/README.md

 - 🙏 Hi, You can call me **Harish**.
-- 👀 I’m interested in Programming, Machine Learning.
+- 👀 I’m interested in Python, Programming, Machine Learning.
 - 🌱 I’m currently learning Data Structures and Algorithms, Machine Learning.
 - 📫 How to reach me? dev.harish@outlookcom